Fullerene: Topology

 The Schlegel diagram of a closed fullerene is a graph that is planar and 3-regular (or "cubic"; meaning that all vertices have degree 3).

 A closed fullerene with sphere-like shell must have at least some cycles that are pentagons or heptagons.
 More precisely, if all the faces have 5 or 6 sides, it follows from Euler's polyhedron formula, V−E+F=2 (where V, E, F are the numbers of vertices, edges, and faces), that V must be even, and that there must be exactly 12 pentagons and V/2−10 hexagons.
 Similar constraints exist if the fullerene has heptagonal (seven-atom) cycles.

 Bonding

 Since each carbon atom is connected to only three neighbors, instead of the usual four, it is customary to describe those bonds as being a mixture of single and double covalent bonds.
 The hybridization of carbon in C_{60} has been reported to be sp^{2.01}.
 The bonding state can be analyzed by Raman spectroscopy, IR spectroscopy and X-ray photoelectron spectroscopy.

 Encapsulation

 Additional atoms, ions, clusters, or small molecules can be trapped inside fullerenes to form inclusion compounds known as endohedral fullerenes.
 An unusual example is the egg-shaped fullerene Tb_{3}N@C_{84}, which violates the isolated pentagon rule.
 Evidence for a meteor impact at the end of the Permian period was found by analyzing noble gases preserved by being trapped in fullerenes.

-Research

-In the field of nanotechnology, heat resistance and superconductivity are some of the more heavily studied properties.

-There are many calculations that have been done using ab-initio quantum methods applied to fullerenes.
-By DFT and TD-DFT methods one can obtain IR, Raman and UV spectra.
-Results of such calculations can be compared with experimental results.

-Fullerene is an unusual reactant in many organic reactions such as the Bingel reaction discovered in 1993.